 Improving our environmental performance also makes good commercial sense as it helps us to reduce costs from the resources we consume.
 We estimate that - cumulatively - we’ve saved over £35m in operational costs between 2007 and 2019, as a result of our initiatives.
 These savings have primarily come from avoided energy, paper and water consumption, and carbon-related costs associated with the government’s CRC scheme, and our voluntary commitment to choice to offset our residual carbon emissions each year.
 We also save on the cost of avoidable business travel.

 Building on the improvements in our environmental performance that we delivered between 2013 and 2017, we set five-year targets for 2018 to 2022.
 These support our aspiration to become a low carbon and circular business, and use the same 2007 baseline as our previous targets.
 They are:

 We launched a large scale sustainability programme in May 2011, 'Building our blueprint for better business', which thousands of our people have subscribed to.
 This programme has two key objectives:

-Over the years, campaigns have focused on the use of online meetings as an alternative to avoidable travel, improving our waste and recycling performance through Going Circular, reducing single-use plastic bottles, and supporting the Peas Please campaign to make more fresh fruit and veg available to our people.
+Over the years, campaigns have focused on the use of online meetings as an alternative to avoidable travel, improving our waste and recycling performance through Going Circular, reducing single-use plastic bottles, and supporting veganuary to encourage our people to eat more plant based food.